How do universities differ from other tertiary organisations?

 - they accept a role as critic and conscience of society.”

-Other tertiary institutions need to have only one or more of these characteristics above.
+Other tertiary institutions need have only one or more of the characteristics above.